pippinbarr/felixkhaledbarr.com/_posts/2021-10-07-the-one-which-is-gifs-and-poets-tree.md

 perhaps after all it’s I who must try to save you.
-So I will continue to set before you little bowls of colors bright and pure if possible, for what is needed in misfortune is a little order and beauty.](https://explore.chairsandtables.org/post/186533696743/my-faithful-mother-tongue)
+So I will continue to set before you little bowls of colors bright and pure if possible, for what is needed in misfortune is a little order and beauty.](https://explore.chairsandtables.org/post/186533696743/my-faithful-mother-tongue) +czeslaw milosz

 [i am running into a new year
 and i beg what i love and
-i leave to forgive me](https://explore.chairsandtables.org/post/190418215248/i-am-running-into-a-new-year)
+i leave to forgive me](https://explore.chairsandtables.org/post/190418215248/i-am-running-into-a-new-year) +lucille clifton

 ![](/assets/images/06-20211007_140417-the-one-where-we-test-drive-the-stroller.gif)